billkarsh/SpikeGLX/Markdown/Manual-Text.md

 That is, each acquired **sample** (or **timepoint**) contains all 384 AP channels, followed by the 384 LF channels, followed by the SY channel.

-**This is also how the 16-bit channel data are stored in the binary files.**

 The channels all have names with two (zero-based) indices, like this:

 ```